 The person issued a parking permit is responsible for all violations and tickets cited to that permit.
+Individuals will be held liable for any citations issued to vehicles on South Texas College property, whether or not the vehicles have a permit.

-Parking permits are issued at Student Information Centers located at all STC campuses.
+Parking permits for students are issued at Student Information Centers located at all STC campuses.
 Call 956-872-8311 for more information on specific hours of operations and locations.
+Parking permits for faculty and staff are issued at the Security Office located in Room 159 of Building N at the Pecan Campus (956-872-2589) and at administrative offices at other campuses.